HumanSignal/label-studio/docs/source/blog/nereval.md

 Accuracy for en_core_web_sm: 0.03%
 Accuracy for en_core_web_lg: 0.41%
 ```
 Both models rarely predicted the `Easter` keyword correctly, so the accuracy percentage is quite low.
-However, it's still clear that the larger spaCy convolutional neural network (CNN) model performed significantly better than the smaller spaCy model.
+However, it's still clear that the larger spaCy convolutional neural network (CNN) model performed significantly better than the smaller spaCy model in this case.

-With these steps, it's clear that you can easily evaluate the performance results of two different models with just a few minutes of annotation, without spending too much time building complex evaluation pipelines with static datasets.
+With these steps, it's clear that you can evaluate the performance results of two different models with just a few minutes of annotation, without spending too much time building complex evaluation pipelines with static datasets.

 ## What's next?